bogma/solv_website/content/event/2019/other/staffel/index.md

   valid: false # set to true when the course lenghts are final
   lenghts: [["Einfach","x km"], ["Kurz","x km"], ["Mittel","x km"], ["Lang","x km"]]
 entry:
-  anne: true # if true, a link to ANNE will be provided
+  anne: false # if true, a link to ANNE will be provided
   email: anmeldung@ol-sbg.at
   closing_date_days: -6 # x days from event->date
 meeting: